After installing the flywheel, I’m ready to install the clutch. You can see how I install the flywheel here.

 Clutch Diaphragm Spring

 The flywheel, pressure plate and clutch housing cover have white paint balance marks.
 These indicate the heavy area of each part.
 To balance the engine, each part is mounted 120 degrees from the others so the clutch is balanced.
-It is important for a smooth running engine to evenly distribute the balance marks when mounting the clutch.
+It is important for a smooth running engine to evenly distribute the balance marks when assembling the clutch parts on the flywheel.

 Preparing Clutch Parts